fortran-lang/fortran-lang.org/source/news/2021-03-09-fortran-lang-accepted-for-google-summer-of-code-2021.md

 date: 2021-03-09
 author: Ondřej Čertík, Milan Curcic, Sebastian Ehlert, Laurence Kedward, Arjen Markus, Brad Richardson, Damian Rouson, Marshall Ward
 ---
+# Fortran-lang accepted to Google Summer of Code 2021
 We are excited to announce that Fortran-lang has been accepted as a [Google Summer of Code (GSoC) 2021 mentoring organization](https://summerofcode.withgoogle.com/organizations/6633903353233408)! 🎉

 You can review our project ideas